PETER SCOONES / SCIENCE PHOTO LIBRARY PETER SCOONES / SCIENCE PHOTO LIBRARY

-Bigeye trevally.
-The trevally or jackfish (Caranx sexfasciatus) congregates in large schools during the day, seeking safety in numbers from predators.
-The resulting mass of fish makes it difficult for a predator to focus on a single target.
-At night the school fragments to feed on smaller fish and crustaceans.
-It can reach lengths of 120 centimetres and weigh up to 18 kilograms.
-It inhabits tropical and subtropical coastal waters and is regarded as an excellent human food source.
-Photographed in Malaysia.
+Bigeye trevally (Caranx sexfasciatus) circling.
+The trevally, or jackfish, congregates in large schools during the day, seeking safety in numbers from predators.
+The resulting wall of fast-moving fish makes it difficult for a predator to focus on a single target.
+At night the school fragments to feed, mainly on smaller fish and crustaceans.
+The trevally can reach lengths of 120 centimetres and weigh up to 18 kilograms.
+It inhabits tropical and subtropical coastal waters near reefs and is regarded as an excellent human food source.
+Photographed off Sipadan Island, Malaysia.

 Model release not required.
 Property release not required.